OpenGammaProject/Gamma-Spectrum-Database/index.md

 excerpt: "Excerpt Text Hello"

 sidebar:
-  - title: "Sidebar"
+  - title: "GammaDB"
-    text: "Test"
+    text: "Database of common gamma-ray emitting radioisotopes."
 ---

-# This website is work in progress!
+### This website is work in progress :)